USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch05_sys_req.md

 `git clone -b 5.2.1 https://github.com/USEPA/CMAQ CMAQ_REPO`

-##### Zipfile Installation #####
+##### Zip file Installation #####

-Zipfiles of the CMAQ source code are available from the public GitHub repository.
-Click the button "Clone or download" from https://github.com/USEPA/CMAQ/tree/5.2.1 and select "Download ZIP" to download a Zipfile of the CMAQv5.2.1 repository.
-Alternatively, you may download the zipfile from the [EPA CMAQ website](https://www.epa.gov/cmaq/access-cmaq-source-code).
+Zip files of the CMAQ source code are available from the public GitHub repository.
+Click the button "Clone or download" from https://github.com/USEPA/CMAQ/tree/5.2.1 and select "Download ZIP" to download a Zip file of the CMAQv5.2.1 repository.
+Alternatively, you may download the Zip file from the [EPA CMAQ website](https://www.epa.gov/cmaq/access-cmaq-source-code).

 Reference input/output data for testing the installation of the software are available from the CMAS Center; *data are not available through GitHub*.
 You must register/login to access the source codes and data from the CMAS Center.